DongzeHE/scpca-docs/docs/merged_objects.md

 Both assays include reads aligned to both spliced and unspliced cDNA (see the section on {ref}`Post Alevin-fry processing <processing_information:post alevin-fry processing>`).
 The data is stored as a sparse matrix, and each column represents a cell or droplet, and each row represents a gene.
-Column names are cell barcode sequences prefixed with the originating library id, e.g. `SCPCL00000-{barcode}`, and row names are Ensembl gene IDs.
 The `counts` and `logcounts` assays can be accessed with the following R code:

 ```r